evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 - authentication and non-atomic fragmentation headers can traverse the Internet;

-- only routing header types 0 and 4 experiment problems over the Internet, other types have no problems;
+- only routing headers types 0 and 4 experiment problems over the Internet, other types have no problems;

-- hop-by-hop options header does not traverse the Internet;
+- hop-by-hop options headers do not traverse the Internet;

-- destination options header is not reliable enough especially large size ones.
+- destination options headers are not reliable enough especially large size ones.

 Of course, the next phase of measurement with non-collaborating parties will probably give another view.